vegardalvsaker/chat/README.md

 # Vegard's CHAT
 Small command line chat program written in Go.
 This is in no way a finished or secure program.
 I would not recommend using it outside your own network.
-This program is very buggy and

 ## Running the program
 Make sure you have <a href="https://golang.org/dl/">Go installed</a>.<br>